 Among Lynne’s greatest strengths is his ability to wow crowds with his live performances.
 “I spent at least 10 years entertaining people who don’t necessarily want to be entertained,” he says of the time spent paying his dues.
 “What I bring to the table is that when they put butts in seats in front of me, I’m going to entertain them and it’s going to be legitimate.”

 Lynne’s success has enabled him to contribute his time and energy to a number of charity causes he is passionate about.
-Most notably, for the last six years he has organized and hosted a charity motorcycle ride called Tribute To the Troops, in which hundreds of riders visit the homes of Minnesota’s fallen soldiers to thank the families for their sacrifice.
-The organization has donated over $200,000 to U.S. Soldiers and their loved ones.
+Most notably, he is the founder of Tribute To The Troops and for the last fourteen years he has organized and hosted a charity motorcycle ride in five states where hundreds of riders visit the homes of Gold Star families to thank them for their sacrifice.
+The organization has donated over $600,000 to the Fallen Heroes’ Children’s Education Fund, offering tuition assistance to children who have lost a parent in active duty.

-Additionally, Lynne has performed a Memorial Day concert for the last two years for the wounded troops at Walter Reed Army Medical Center and has entertained our deployed soldiers at military bases all over the world.
+Additionally, Lynne has performed in Washington, D.C. on Memorial Day weekend for the past six years, for the wounded troops at Walter Reed Army Medical Center, as the headline entertainer for the annual Rolling Thunder demonstration and throughout the year he continues to entertain our deployed soldiers at military bases all over the world.

 “It really means something to me,” Lynne says of his support of the military.
 “I was one of those kids.
 I had nothing at all.
 I joined the army and suddenly I had something.
 That experience gave me independence and a freedom I never had so I spend a good bit of time thanking people for their service to all of us.”